dotlang/language/README.md

 Each source code file represents either an interface or class.
 What separates these two is that, an interface has no fieds, and no method has a body.
 Everything else is considered a class.

 Each class's instances can be referenced using instance notation (`varName.memberName`), or you can use static notation (`ClassName.memberName`) which will refer to the special instance of the class (static instance).
 There is an static instance for every class which will be initialized upon first reference.
+Each class can have an unnamed method which is static initialiazer of the static instance.

 *Notes:*
 - Note that you cannot have bodies only for some of the class methods (no abstract class).